 Useful comments from Jonathan Bailey in Plagiarism Today.
 It is important to differentiate between different types of plagiarism and their relative importance, and there are some useful guides on how to deal with the issue in Jonathan Bailey’s article.
 5 Things you always wanted to know about...
 Plagiarism.
 ELTJ: Digital literacies.
 Copyrights or Copy Wrongs??
 How to get Copyright Free Images – Teacher Phili.

 Following the news that Getty Images have just taken the decision to allow images (1) on its site available for bloggers to use for free, I thought it would be timely to look at the issue of digital image copyright on the Internet and where you can find copyright free photos and images that you can use to illustrate your blog or other online material which can be seen by anyone.

 It’s a massive change of direction from the company, which had previously developed a reputation for being litigious about unlicensed use of its photography, suing small organisations for infringement.
 Getty has not been able to stop people using and redistributing its images without permission, so it is adopting a more pragmatic approach to the question of how to make money from its images.
 Using Getty’s new embed feature, bloggers can now take a photo from the world’s largest stock photo agency’s collection, such as the one of Usain Bolt above, and include it free of charge on social media.
-Legal images for EFL classes (and Blog posts) - ABCDelt.
+References: Legal images for EFL classes (and Blog posts) - ABCDelt.
 When you are creating your own materials (or simply supplementing a Coursebook) it can be really useful to use an image to enhance the material or create and activity for students.